ryanharvey1/markdown-cv/index.md

   <a href="https://twitter.com/ryaneharvey"><i class="fab fa-twitter"></i> @ryaneharvey</a>
 </div>

-## Research interests
+## Interests

-My overall aim is to contribute to our understanding of circuit level dynamics that give rise to spatial navigation and memory.
-My work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.
+My aim is to contribute to our understanding of circuit level dynamics that give rise to spatial navigation and memory.
+My recent work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.

 ## Education